-Facade Layering: Articulated and varied with blade was of materials provides depth and layering to this mixed use development.
+Facade Layering: Articulated and varied with blade with

 Structure: Rectilinear form is broken down by deeper upper level deck areas articulated with screens with the top storey set back from the elevation.

 Diversity: Townhouses with a strong individual vertical articulation creates a sense of diversity and material richness within a unified medium density scheme.